onehilltech/ember-cli-mdc/README.md

 Installation
 ------------

-You install this add-on by installing the individual packages that contain the need components and/or resources.
+You install this add-on by installing individual packages that contain needed components and/or resources.

     ember install ember-cli-[package-name]@^2.0.0